 But let’s say you’ve already taken the MCAT and your score isn’t where you want it to be.
 Here are the next steps.

-1 | Decide If You Need to Re-Take Courses
+1 | Decide if You Need to Retake Courses

 Learn from your mistakes the first time around and crush it on the second go.
-It’s imperative that you master this material, not only for the MCAT, but schools will also require at minimum a passing grade to count the pre-requisite as fulfilled.
+It’s imperative that you master this material, and not only for the MCAT, but because schools will also require, at minimum, a passing grade to count the prerequisite as fulfilled.

 There’s no need to retake a course for a B or a B-.
 Retaking a course with a C is generally not necessary either, unless you are particularly weak on the material and need it for the MCAT.
 Some suggest retaking or even auditing a course if you need a refresher prior to taking the MCAT.
 I would argue against this.
-Your time is better spent learning from high yield MCAT resources and doing practice tests.
+Your time is better spent learning from high-yield MCAT resources and doing practice tests.

 2 | Bolster Your Transcript

 Let’s be realistic here.
-Your GPA can only change so much, even if you were to get straight A’s from here on out.
+Your GPA can only change so much, even if you get straight A’s from here on out.
 That’s just simple math.
 With each subsequent semester, your GPA becomes more and more set in place and harder to change, either up or down.

 You could absolutely do the same thing independently at a nearby college.
 Of course, a four year program would be stronger than a community college.
 However, if costs are a major concern, don’t rule out the community college option.
-If you do opt for a do-it-yourself path, take classes that are similar to what you will be taking in medical school.
+If you do opt for a do it yourself path, take classes that are similar to what you will be taking in medical school.
 For example, anatomy, cell biology, histology, immunology, molecular biology, pathology, physiology, etc.

 Special Master’s Programs

 However, this comes at a significant financial cost.
 Additionally, SMP’s are considered high risk, high reward.
 If you perform poorly and cannot get into medical school, an SMP degree won’t be of much help elsewhere.
-Ultimately, the post-bacc vs. SMP route is highly personal and will depend on multiple factors on an individual level.
+Ultimately, the Post-Bacc vs. SMP route is highly personal and will depend on multiple factors on an individual level.

 3 | Strengthen Your Experiences and Extracurriculars

-I was fascinated by the brain, and so I volunteered in the emergency department where I enrolled stroke patients into clinical research protocols.
-I enjoyed it, I got volunteering experience, and clinical research on top of that.
-On the side, I was the Lead Designer in an organization which allowed me to pursue my artistic interests and hone my leadership skills.
-Ultimately, both the stroke research and being lead designer were beneficial in my path to becoming a doctor.
+I was fascinated by the brain, so I volunteered in the emergency department, where I enrolled stroke patients into clinical research protocols.
+I enjoyed it.
+I got volunteering experience, and clinical research on top of that.
+On the side, I was the Lead Designer for an organization, which allowed me to pursue my artistic interests and hone my leadership skills.
+Ultimately, both the stroke research and being a lead designer were beneficial in my path to becoming a doctor.

-4 | Consider D.O. and Caribbean M.D.
-Schools
+4 | Consider DO and Caribbean MD Schools

-These are the best people to learn from, because they’ve been in your shoes, and have actually served on the adcoms at top institutions.
-Whether you need tutoring in chemistry class or editing your personal statement or even need help planning out the next 2 years to optimize your performance on the MCAT amidst a busy schedule, we’ve got you covered.
+These are the best people to learn from because they’ve been in your shoes and have actually served on the adcoms at top institutions.
+Whether you need tutoring in chemistry class or help with editing your personal statement or even need help planning out the next two years to optimize your performance on the MCAT amidst a busy schedule, we’ve got you covered.